hashd-social/api/README.md

 # HASHdash API

-Backend service for the HASHD Management Portal.
-Used for waitlist handling, analytics, and operational tooling.
-Not part of the core protocol and not required by the official HASHD client.
+Backend service for the HASHdash Portal.
+Used by HASHD Team for waitlist management, analytics, operational tooling.
+Not part of the core protocol, NOT A DEPENDENCY OR CONTROL TOOL, and not required by the official HASHD client.

 ## Getting Started